 Right next to Alabama-Auburn, Ohio State-Michigan and Army-Navy in the college football rivalry ranks should absolutely be Florida versus Florida State.
 Its height came in the 1990s, when the Bobby Bowden-led Seminoles and Steve Spurrier-led Gators were ranked inside the Top 10 literally every time they played each other.
 National championship implications were almost always at stake during that time.

 Though the game, played every year on the weekend after Thanksgiving, hasn’t carried quite the same weight on a national scale recently, it’s still, and will always be, a heated contest.
-Florida leads the all-time series 34-26-2, but FSU has won seven of the last eight matchups.
+The University of Florida leads the all-time series 36-26-2, despite Florida State University winning seven of eight matchups from 2010-17.
 The teams have played each other every year since 1958, so there’s no shortage of history, legendary games and iconic moments in the top-10 games of all-time.

 10. Jameis vs. Muschamp’s Defense in 2014